 Contact ETF to request a duty disability application packet and return the completed application to ETF as soon as possible after you have a permanent work-related disability.
 ETF will contact your employer to certify your disability.
-Your disability must also be certified by a physician.
+Your disability must also be certified by two physicians who are licensed and practicing in Wisconsin.

-- The disability must be work related and cause: - o a permanent reduction in your pay or position, - o a permanent assignment to light duty, - o retirement, or - o an adverse affect on your promotional opportunities if your employer's rules, ordinances, policies, or written agreements specifically prohibit promotion because of the disability. - Duty disability benefit payments will be reduced by any other benefits you receive or are eligible to receive for the same time period, such as other WRS, Social Security, or Workers' Compensation benefits.
+- The disability must be work related and cause: - o a permanent reduction in your pay or position, - o a permanent assignment to light duty, - o retirement, or - o an adverse effect on your promotional opportunities if your employer's rules, ordinances, policies, or written agreements specifically prohibit promotion because of the disability. - Duty disability benefit payments will be reduced by earnings (including self-employment) and any other benefits you receive or are eligible to receive for the same time period, such as other WRS, Social Security, or Workers' Compensation benefits.
 You will be required to repay duplicate benefits back to the Duty Disability Program.

 While receiving duty disability benefits, you will be required to provide earnings information on an annual basis.
-Your duty disability benefit may be terminated if you do not submit timely information as requested by ETF.
+Your duty disability benefit will be suspended and potentially terminated if you do not submit timely information as requested by ETF.
 If terminated, you may not apply for duty disability benefits for the same disability again.